sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/01_overview/layouts-overview.md

 ### Local Layout Stores

-By default, the Layouts are saved to and loaded from a local Layouts store located in the `%LocalAppData%\Tick42\UserData\T42-DEMO\layouts` folder, where you can store, customize and delete your Layout files locally.
+By default, the Layouts are saved to and loaded from a local Layout store located in the `%LocalAppData%\Tick42\UserData\T42-DEMO\layouts` folder, where you can store, customize and delete your Layout files locally.

 The configuration for the Layout stores is found under the `"layouts"` top-level key of the `system.json` file and by default it is set to manage Layouts as local files: